Top Microfinance Institutions in Kenya

 Faulu Microfinance Bank has demonstrated a track record of enviable growth in its assets and loan book.
 The bank has grown tremendously over the last 25 years from a single MFI office in 1991 to over 67 service outlets which include 43 banking and 24 Marketing Offices in the 40 out of 47 Counties in Kenya by end of 2017.

 Loans from Faulu are easily accessed.
 The loans are processed within 24hours, and the interest rates are amicable.
-One can perform transactions on Faulu at any Faulu branch, Faulu agent, or ATM within the country.
+You can perform transactions on Faulu at any Faulu branch, Faulu agent, or ATM within the country.
+Faulu headquarters is located along Ngong Lane, off Ngong Road in Nairobi.

 3. Choice Microfinance Bank Limited